crmne/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── features           <- Fitted and serialized features, model predictions, or model summaries
+    |
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),